What is cosmetic bonding and how much does it cost?

 My point is therefore, that with a technique like cosmetic bonding, there is NO risk at all to the underlying tooth.
 The worst that could happen is that it chips, stains or becomes discoloured.
 Disaster!
 Not quite; the bonding can simply be replenished without fuss.

 HOW IS IT DONE?

 There are a few simple steps, which I will share with you now:

-- The tooth is washed with an acid etch of phosphoric acid 30% for 15-30 seconds.
-This sounds harsh but the enamel is a mineral.
+The tooth is washed with an acid etch of phosphoric acid 30% for 15-30 seconds.
+This sounds harsh but enamel is a mineral.
 It can take it.
 The etch enhances the bonding.

 The price will vary at different dental practices.
+The typical cosmetic bonding cost in the UK is between £200-350 per tooth.
 We charge £230 per tooth.
 Compared to porcelain veneers, porcelain crowns or even composite veneers or crowns, this is cost effective and non invasive.
 It is a treatment I highly recommend.
 After all, we were born with lovely tooth enamel.
 Why strip it all away when there is an alternative that is aesthetic, non invasive and more cost effective?